-For those of us who like a cold drink, after reading this ice maker portable review you will agree they are just about the best kitchen gadget you can find!
+For those of us who like a cold drink, after reading this best ice maker portable review you will agree they are just about the best kitchen gadget you can find!
 They save you buying lots of ice, worrying about where to store it, and are much quicker than using water trays in the freezer.

 Plus, you can bring them camping with you, or to a cookout, as long as you’ve got electricity nearby.
 Whether you’re getting ready for your 4th of July barbecue or planning for your next cocktail party, a new ice maker can simplify your plans and bring your party game up to the next level!

 However, portable machines can also be some of the most fickle, unreliable appliances out there.
 While some models can make your life fun and easy, others can lead to leaks, spills, and headaches for you.